alinex/node-codedoc/README.md

 }
 $$$

-All files in the input directory matching the possible given filter or rules in `.docignore` or `.gitignore` are analyzed.
-This generates reports for each file with some content and also fills up the page list and symbol table to be used later.
+Which files to use firstly depends on the selection of the input folder and the filter conditions.
+These filter conditions can be set indirectly using the `.docignore` or `.gitignore` files.

+All files matching this conditions will be **analyzed**.
+Depending if you generate the normal view or the developer view document elements are extracted.
+If something is found a report will be generated containing the documentation in markdown format and the page list and symbols table are filled up, too.

-The transformation will use the template to make html reports.
+The **transformation** will use the template to make html reports.
 A table of contents will be build out of the pages list and inline `@link` tags will be replaced using the symbol table if possible.

-Resources will be copied directly to the output folder.
+Resources like images, html or stylesheets will be **copied** directly to the output folder.
+Because you may refer to them directly from your documentation.

 Install